 Applying to any professional health school is a long and daunting process.
 We want to assist you in your preparation so that you are a strong candidate.

 First, please know that there is no “right time” to apply.
 Many myths abound, but the reality is that the application process is competitive and nuanced.
 The best time to apply is when your application is most competitive.
 Due to the application process stretching out over 12 months time, many students find that they need to take a “gap year” to be truly ready.
-This is so prevalent that Princeton University created a list of the 10 Great Reasons to Choose a Gap or Glide Year for Prehealth Students.
-With their permission, we have created these videos, describing the 10 reasons.
+This is common for applicants and does not look bad to the professional health schools.
+On the contrary, professional health schools view it as a mature decision to take a more thoughtful process with your application.

 One typically applies to a professional health school once the prerequisite courses are completed, which is around the time a student is typically ready to sit for an admission test (MCAT, DAT, OAT, GRE, etc.).
 However, please meet with a Prehealth Advisor to discuss the right time for you.
 Think of your application to professional health school as a puzzle: each piece must be in its place for the puzzle to be complete.
 It is not enough to have a 4.0 GPA if you are lacking in clinical exposure, in the same way that an exorbitant amount of volunteering and shadowing cannot make up for a GPA that is not competitive.